Atomship: Atomship

 The band was formed in 2002 as Watership Down, named after Richard Adams' classic tale of the same name, and was originally composed of vocalist and bassist Derek Pardoe, guitarist Nathan Slade, and drummer Chad Kent.
 Although renamed to Atomship later that year, the band retains a cartoon alien rabbit as its logo, designed by Nathan Slade, reflecting the group's interest in UFOs and extraterrestrials.
 During production of their debut album, Pardoe suffered severe anxiety that led to him stepping aside from the recording process.
 Joey Culver was brought in as a session vocalist to record the album.
 The finished album, The Crash of '47 was released on May 4, 2004.
-The album's title references the alleged date of the UFO crash in Roswell, N.M.
+The album's title references the alleged date of the UFO crash in Roswell, New Mexico.
 "We're fascinated with some of these things", Slade says.
 "We're not conspiracy theory nuts but it is interesting how the media covers up some stuff that's obviously there.
 We have a pretty strong thirst for knowledge."
-Nathan Slade played the bass on 5 songs, with Ugly Kid Joe bassist Cordell Crockett playing bass on the rest.
+Nathan Slade played the bass on five songs, with Ugly Kid Joe bassist Cordell Crockett playing bass on the rest.
 The band recruited bassist Roy Williams for touring in promotion for the album.
 Not long after being dropped from Wind-Up Records in late 2004, the band had a falling-out with Joey Culver and subsequently disbanded.

 AtomshipDown

 In 2006, Atomship reformed as AtomshipDown, with the band reuniting with original singer Derek Pardoe.
 In 2007, the band announced that they were going to release two albums simultaneously.
 The first of these albums was to be entitled Let Us Sleep Awhile, while the second was untitled, but labeled as the evolution of Atomship.
 Derek Pardoe founded "Omni-Mind Productions" at which the band recorded the tracks "Deflower", "For So", "Red", and "Magnolia".

-In an interview posted on the band's Myspace page on February 10, 2007, vocalist Derek Pardoe stated the following:

-"The band's debut album, "The Crash of '47," was well received nationally and essential listening locally.
+In an interview posted on the band's Myspace page on February 10, 2007, vocalist Derek Pardoe stated the following:The band's debut album, The Crash of '47, was well received nationally and essential listening locally.
 The success of The Crash of '47 was due, in large part, to Derek Pardoe, the band's original lead singer.
 Pardoe wrote the lion's share of the lyrics along with Slade and Kent.
 The trio has since reunited, and is hard at work on the follow-up to their debut.
 They say they've never been happier, and I know their large and loyal fan base is thrilled to have the core unit back together.

 "We did this huge circle," Pardoe said.
-"You know, when we came back to write, and doing all these different kinds of things, we ended up right back where we were, because it's what we enjoy."

-Pardoe also stated that the new album was progressing slowly.
+"You know, when we came back to write, and doing all these different kinds of things, we ended up right back where we were, because it's what we enjoy."Pardoe also stated that the new album was progressing slowly.
 The band began working on a demo reel for Let Us Sleep Awhile.
-The final track written for this demo was entitled "Silhouette" and can be found here.
+The final track written for this demo was entitled "Silhouette".